 As you will see, many of the requirements have mandatory reflections, which will need to be uploaded to Blackboard.
-If you need a NetID to access Blackboard, please email LEND Co-Coordinator Holly Labrecque (hlabrecque@uchc.edu).
+If you need a NetID to access Blackboard, please email LEND Coordinator Torri Ann Woodruff (torwoodruff@uchc.edu).
 All reflections will be reviewed by the LEND staff, who will provide suggestions and feedback to support development of your leadership and critical thinking skills.
 You are expected to take this feedback into account in your work.
 LEND staff may ask that you "revise and resubmit" a reflection if there is an issue that needs to be fixed or addressed.